Affidavit Format

-An affidavit is a written statement of facts voluntarily made by an individual (known as the deponent) under an oath or affirmation administered by a person authorized by law.
-In court proceedings, affidavits serve as a primary form of evidence for various applications and interlocutory matters.
+An affidavit is a formal written statement of facts, made voluntarily by an individual (the deponent) under an oath or affirmation.
+This statement is administered by a person authorized by law, such as a Notary Public or an Oath Commissioner.

-- Sworn Statement: Must be sworn before a Notary Public, Oath Commissioner, or Magistrate.
+Must be sworn before a Notary Public or Magistrate to be admissible in court.

 AFFIDAVIT